 This does not mean that students are loafers.
-Very few students will translate political knowledge of this sort into personal success in the same way that very few, if any, non-music majors will translate “Intro to Classical Music” into an appreciation of classical music.
+Very few students will translate political knowledge of this sort into personal success in much the same way that very few if any non-music majors will translate “Intro to Classical Music” into an appreciation of classical music.
 For the majority of students, this stuff does not matter and the choice to ignore it and focus on other things is rational and even commendable.

 It does mean, however, that students expecting a hotbed of political discussion and differing opinions, a crucible to test the steel of their own worldviews, will largely be frustrated unless they seek it out.
 It also means that, outside of a small niche of hyper-active political fans, your personal politics will not matter much, if it all.

-This is all to say to incoming freshmen: join whatever group you want, conservative or liberal, or better yet, ignore politics, especially national politics, all together, as it’s typically more trouble than it’s worth.
-And ignore the blustering of these birkenstock sandalistas; everyone else does.
+This is all to say to incoming freshmen: join whatever group you want, conservative or liberal, or better yet, ignore politics, especially national politics, altogether, as it’s typically more trouble than it’s worth.
+And ignore the blustering of these thugs — everyone else does.